 In addition, the Chorus enjoys participating in the Houston Symphony’s popular programming under the batons of conductors such as Steven Reineke and Michael Krajewski.
 Recently, the ensemble sang the closing subscription concerts with the Prague Symphony Orchestra in the Czech Republic.

-Singers are selected for specific programs for which they have indicated interest.
-A singer might choose to perform in all 45 concerts, as was the case in a recent season, or might elect to participate in a single series.
-The Houston Symphony Chorus holds auditions by appointment and welcomes inquiries from interested singers.
+Singers are selected for specific series for which they have indicated interest.
+A singer may choose to perform in all concerts or a single series.
+The Houston Symphony Chorus holds auditions in the Spring, but welcomes interest from singers throughout the year.

-For questions about the Houston Symphony Chorus, please send an email to Suré Eloff.
+For questions about the Houston Symphony Chorus, send us an email.

 Trinity Lutheran